-In addition, in this toolkit, you will find six, pre-set, stand-alone articles-known as matte articles or mattes-which you can send to your local newspaper or newsletter.
+In addition, in this toolkit, you will find several pre-set, stand-alone articles-known as matte articles or mattes-that you can send to your local newspaper or newsletter.

 We also encourage you to check out other downloadable resources on the We Can!
-Web site (http://www.nhlbi.nih.gov/health/public/heart/obesity/wecan/).
-They include print ads (in color, black and white, and Spanish); a brochure that you can give to your media contact after you've completed your interview or mail to him/her in advance of your initial outreach; an informational video that you can tell your media contact to view; and much more.
+Web site (http://wecan.nhlbi.nih.gov).
+They include print ads (also available in Spanish); a brochure that you can give to your media contact after you've completed your interview or mail to him/her in advance of your initial outreach; an informational video that you can tell your media contact to view; and much more.